Poker Rake Impact Calculator

 How does rake affect my hourly win rate in poker?

-Rake is a direct cost subtracted from every pot you play, meaning it reduces your effective win rate regardless of your skill level.
-A player winning at 10 BB/100 at $0.25/$0.50 NL might pay 5–8 BB/100 in rake alone, leaving a real profit of only 2–5 BB/100.
-At micro-stakes, rake as a percentage of average pot size is highest, which is why many micro-stakes players struggle to beat the rake even with a positive chip-EV game.
-Rakeback deals, loyalty bonuses, and VIP programs can return a significant portion of rake, effectively boosting your hourly rate.
+Rake is a direct cost subtracted from every pot you play, reducing your effective win rate regardless of skill.
+A player winning at 10 BB/100 at $0.25/$0.50 NL might pay 5–8 BB/100 in rake alone, leaving real profit of only 2–5 BB/100.
+At micro-stakes the rake as a percentage of average pot is highest, which is why many micro-stakes players struggle to beat the rake even with a positive chip-EV game.
+Rakeback deals, loyalty bonuses, and VIP programs can return a significant portion of rake, effectively boosting hourly rate.
+Most tracking software computes a separate 'rake-adjusted win rate' that subtracts your rake contribution — use that number when evaluating your skill, since the gross win rate overstates your edge.

 What is a rake cap and why does it matter when choosing a poker site?

-A rake cap is the maximum amount the poker room can take from a single pot, regardless of how large the pot grows.
-Without a cap, rake would scale infinitely with pot size, making deep-stack play extremely expensive.
-A $2 cap on a 5% rake means pots above $40 are not raked any further, protecting players in large pots.
-Sites with lower caps are generally more profitable for winning players, especially at higher stakes where pots frequently exceed the cap threshold.
-Always compare effective rake (rake percentage × typical pot relative to cap) rather than just the headline percentage.
+A rake cap is the maximum amount the room can take from a single pot regardless of how large it grows.
+Without a cap, rake would scale infinitely and make deep-stack play prohibitively expensive.
+A $2 cap on a 5% rake means pots above $40 are not raked further, protecting big-pot players.
+Sites with lower caps are generally more profitable for winning players, especially at higher stakes where pots frequently exceed the cap.
+Always compare effective rake (rake percentage × typical pot relative to cap) rather than the headline percentage.
+PokerStars, GGPoker, and Party Poker all publish their rake schedules — use these tables to compute your real exposure at the stakes you play.

 How do I use this calculator to compare rake costs between two poker sites?

-Run the calculator separately for each site using their respective rake percentage and cap, keeping all other variables (pot size, hands per hour, hours played) constant.
-The difference in monthly rake totals directly represents the cost advantage of one site over the other.
-For example, if Site A charges $1,800/month and Site B charges $1,200/month for the same volume, Site B saves you $600/month before rakeback.
-You should also factor in rakeback percentages — if Site A offers 30% rakeback, you recover $540, narrowing the gap to $60/month in favor of Site B. This makes the calculator a powerful tool for site selection and game selection decisions.
+Run the calculator separately for each site using their rake percentage and cap, keeping pot size, hands per hour, and hours constant.
+The difference in monthly rake totals is the cost advantage of one site over the other.
+For example, if Site A charges $1,800/month and Site B charges $1,200/month for the same volume, Site B saves $600/month before rakeback.
+Also factor in rakeback percentages — if Site A offers 30% rakeback ($540 returned), the net gap narrows to $60/month in favor of Site B. Include any sign-up bonuses amortized monthly.
+This calculator turns site selection into an objective decision rather than a brand-loyalty choice.